Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

 For $m \leq n$, the inclusion $\mathds{k}^m \to \mathds{k}^n$ onto the first $m$-coordinates induces an inclusion of categories, $i_m^n \colon \es{J}_m \to \es{J}_n$.
 Define the \textit{restriction functor}

 to be precomposition with $i_m^n$, and define the \textit{induction functor}

 to be the enriched right Kan extension along $i_m^n$.
 In the case $m=0$, the induction functor $\ind_0^n$ is called the \textit{$n$-th derivative}.
-Combining this adjunction with the change of group functors from \cite[V.2]{MM02} provides an adjunction
+Combining this oribits-trivial adjunction for $G_n$, see e.g.,~\cite[V.2]{MM02}, provides an adjunction

 \begin{thm}[{\cite[Theorem 10.1]{BO13}}, {\cite[Theorem 6.8]{TaggartReality}}] Let $n$ be a non-negative integer.
 The adjoint pair